 A.W.
 Dodson recalled, “They just waited on the Lord in fastings, prayer and the unity of the Spirit.
 When the Holy Spirit spoke and moved, they moved.
 The Holy Spirit was their leader, and when the Spirit anointed, then that person spoke.
 There was no denominational barrier; nobody shut up another or told him to sit down.
 The Holy Spirit was there in operation, and this was brought about through intense closeness and communion with God by everyone forgetting about food and their cares.
 We just drank at the Fountain of the Spirit.”

 We want to give you a special notice to prepare you to take communion on the last day of this fast.
-On this Easter weekend, tens of millions, probably, will be taking communion and we want to join the masses for what we believe is going to herald the Great Communion Revival.
-Gather your elements, a few friends, and then follow the devotional on that day (April 9th).
-We believe that 70,000 people have gained authority and by the blood of the Lamb we can stand against the coronavirus!
+We want to join together in communion for what we believe is going to herald the Great Communion Revival.
+Gather your elements, your family, and then follow the devotional on the final day of your fast.